For a better experience, keep your browser up to date. Check here for latest versions.

 Chuck Frank is a senior software developer who has designed software solutions for 18 years.
 Chuck was a founding partner at PlusThree, LLP, in New York City, providing campaign software solutions to political organizations for seven years.
 Chuck worked at the University of Victoria for ten years, providing software solutions for centralized information technology, including emergency notification, budget planning, and research administration tools.
 Chuck values his roles as a father, husband, and community member; he loves to spend his time at his children's activities, and as part of various community-building social events.
 Chuck believes in the dignity of all peoples, in equity and human rights, and in social justice.
 Chuck is Yéil naa, Deisheetaan, Kaagwaantaan of the Tlingit peoples in Southeast Alaska - Raven moeity, Beaver, and Wolf clans, from Angoon Alaska.
 Chuck works on Lekwungen territory in Victoria, BC.

-Mat has been designing and developing user experiences through software development since 2006.
-His focus is building and maintaining web-based products that are easy to use and are backed by well-designed systems that can scale.
+Mat has been building user experiences through software for over a decade.
+He has a degree from the University of Victoria in computer science and geography.
+His focus is designing, building, and maintaining scalable web-based products that are both useful and easy to use.
 Mat lives in Victoria, BC and can often be found on remote hiking trails of Vancouver Island.
-He has a beard.
-Which keeps him warm on the trails.

 Dakota brings our projects to life by making them look great, work across all platforms and are a delight for users to interact with.
 As our resident front-end expert, he is responsible for delivering engaging experiences through the latest web technologies.
 Dakota is a member of the Samson Cree Nation and lives and works on Vancouver Island.

 Monica is a full-stack developer who has been building web applications for a decade.
 She is continuously learning how to build cleaner, more maintainable codebases.
 When she is not coding you can find her climbing the wonderful granite cliffs north of Vancouver.